Feminism in Japan: The Tokyo Federation of Women's Organizations

 On September 28, 1923, 100 leaders from many organizations came together to form the Tokyo Federation of Women's Organizations: Tokyo Rengo Funjinkai.
 They divided into five sections: society, employment, labour, education, and government.
 The government section focused on women's rights and discussed ways to gain membership in the state.
 The leader of the government section, Kubushiro Ochimi, called a meeting in November 1924 for women interested in working for women's rights.
 The meeting created the principal women's suffrage organization called the League for the Realization of Women's Suffrage (Fujin Sanseiken Kakutoku Kisei Domei).
 The organization's goal was to improve the status of Japanese women.
 In their manifesto they declared that it was female responsibility to destroy the past 2,600 years of customs and to promote natural rights of men and women.

 To achieve their goals, the league petitioned for civil rights.
-In February 1925, the Diet passed the universal manhood suffrage bill, allowing men to vote free from any economic qualifications, excluding women.
+In March 1925, the Diet passed the Universal Manhood Suffrage Law (普通選挙法, Futsū Senkyo Hō), allowing all men aged 25 years or older to vote – without imposing any economic qualifications, but excluding all women.
 They continued to lobby representatives to discuss their issues.
 In March 1925, four items were to be discussed in the Diet.
 Many women came to watch as the House of Representatives discussed amending the Public Peace Police Law of 1900, a petition for higher education for women, a petition for women's suffrage in national elections, and a petition to make changes to the City Code of 1888 and the Town and Village Code of 1888, which would allow women to vote and run for local offices.
-The House of Peers defeated the bill to amend the Police Law.
-Through the 1930s feminists believed the best ways to achieve their goals were through protection of laborers, welfare for single mothers, and other activities producing social welfare reforms.
+Through the 1930s, feminists believed the best ways to achieve their goals were through protection of laborers, welfare for single mothers, and other activities producing social welfare reforms.

 When women in Japan got to vote for the first time on April 10, 1946, it showed that they were truly citizens and full members of the state.
 Women like Hiratsuka Raicho, Yosano Akiko and Kubushiro Ochimi worked extremely hard to achieve self-transcendence and self-actualization.

 With the commencement of Japanese women not only gaining the right to vote, but to run for office as well, many women began to become more politically involved.
 This resulted in the election of 39 women into the Japanese governments National Diet in the spring of 1946 and the first female Japanese Ministry Bureau Chief was elected the following year in 1947.